zongqing0068/zongqing0068.github.io/_pages/about.md

 About me 👩‍🎓
 ------
 I am a Ph.D. student in [Computer Science and Engineering](https://cse.hkust.edu.hk/) at the [Hong Kong University of Science and Technology](https://hkust.edu.hk/), supervised by [Prof. Yangqiu Song](https://www.cse.ust.hk/~yqsong/).
 Prior to my postgraduate studies, I received my Bachelor's degree in Computer Science and Technology from [Harbin Institute of Technology \(Shenzhen\)](http://en.hitsz.edu.cn/) in 2024.
-During my undergraduate study, I was lucky to receive research guidance from [Prof. Baotian Hu](https://scholar.google.com/citations?user=5NiJ1VoAAAAJ).
+During my undergraduate study, I was lucky to do research under the guidance of [Prof. Baotian Hu](https://scholar.google.com/citations?user=5NiJ1VoAAAAJ).

 Research Interest 💡